TimurCravtov/CreditWise/README.md

-# CreditWise :: Spend you money wisely
+# CreditWise :: Spend your money wisely
 ## An app for calculating credit for different banks in Moldova

 > [!NOTE]